 Character evolution, the change, is what connects your reader to your point-of-view character (POVC).
 When we can track your character’s inner journey across various emotional, spiritual, and intellectual phases, then we will not only want to root your character onto glory but we’ll believe and empathize with her struggle every beat of the way.

 How do you figure out your character’s arc?

-Step 2: Now look at the opening of your story.
+Look at the opening of your story.
 How does it compare to your ending?
-Typically, you want your character to begin in his Current World, where we can see him in his day-to-day life.
+Typically, you want your story to open with your character in his Current World, where we can see him in his day-to-day life.
 We get to know some key points about your character based on his feelings towards his Current World.

-- Is your character dissatisfied or disillusioned or unhappy (in which he believes a False Mindset that is holding him back)?
+- Is your character dissatisfied or disillusioned or unhappy (in which he buys into a False Belief that is holding him back)?